 Giancarlo Stanton outfield plan key for Yankees: ‘Good for his health’- It does make sense, that is until you realize that the position they are considering is right field, and of course the Yankees already have a right fielder.
 Giancarlo is the poster child for round hole square peg.
 The man has no position, except DH, which isn’t really a position.

 Who do you think should be the opening day shortstop?
 Catchy headline, if only only our opinions mattered.
 Bottom line is Hal Steinbrenner did not extend IKF for $6MM in 2023 to be a bench player.
-Short of a trade, he’ll be in the 6 position this season.
+Short of a trade, he’ll be in the 6 position this season, unless Volpe literally knocks the door down, and they take the best 26 north.

 I bring up the previously mentioned articles not to bash the NY media and the headline writers, but simply to shine a light on the fact that, for the most part, after 3 or 4 days of camp there is not a whole lot to discuss or write about that hasn’t been discussed or written about since the end of October.